3 X 2 5x 4

 Geometric Interpretations: Visualizing the Relationship

 The expressions 3 x 2 and 5 x 4 can also be visualized geometrically.
-3 x 2 can be represented as a rectangle with a length of 3 units and a width of 2 units.
+Even so, 3 x 2 can be represented as a rectangle with a length of 3 units and a width of 2 units.
 Similarly, 5 x 4 can be represented as a rectangle with a length of 5 units and a width of 4 units.
-While the dimensions differ, both represent rectangular areas, showcasing a connection between arithmetic and geometry.
+But while the dimensions differ, both represent rectangular areas, showcasing a connection between arithmetic and geometry.
 This visualization helps to solidify the understanding of multiplication as not only an abstract operation but also a representation of spatial relationships.

 Extending the Exploration: Patterns and Sequences